White House Communications Director

-The White House communications director or White House director of communications, also known officially as Assistant to the President for Communications, is part of the senior staff of the president of the United States.
+The White House communications director, known officially as Assistant to the President for Communications, is part of the senior staff of the president of the United States.
 The officeholder is responsible for developing and promoting the agenda of the president and leading its media campaign.

 The director, along with their staff, works on major political speeches such as the inaugural address and the State of the Union Address.
 The communications director, who is appointed by and serves at the pleasure of the president, without the need for United States Senate confirmation, is usually given an office in the West Wing of the White House.

 History

 The White House Office of Communications was established by Herbert G. Klein in January 1969 during the Nixon administration.
 It was separate from the Office of the Press Secretary from 1969 to 1974.